-7. Create a new cache setting and click then click the Create button.
-The new cache setting you created appears in the Cache Settings area of the Settings pane on the Configuration tab.

-o.
-Office the year foot to the right of the newly created cache setting and then select conditions from the menu.
+- 7. Create a new cache setting and click then click the Create button.
+The new cache setting you created appears in the Cache Settings area of the Settings pane on the Configuration tab. - 8.
+Click the gear icon to the right of the newly created cache setting and then select Conditions from the menu.